BRamil1/xChat/README.md

 - [ ] Add the ability to work with many channels and not just one
 - [ ] Add backward scrolling instead of normal scrolling
 - [ ] To re-suck the front, preferably with a normal design
+- [ ] Cover the entire project with tests and annotation types
+- [ ] Finalize the CI/CD

 ### Installation
 In the future, I'll add a post, until you can install all the dependencies from `requirements.txt` via pip and run